Overview

 Great Rivers Greenway, in partnership with the City of St. Louis and other local governments and organizations, is extending the Deer Creek Greenway from its current endpoint at Big Bend Boulevard to connect to the River des Peres Greenway at the intersection of Ellendale and Canterbury in St. Louis.

-Construction on this project is anticipated to occur in 2025, creating a connection between Brentwood, Webster Groves, Maplewood and St. Louis, including the Shrewsbury Lansdowne Metrolink station.
+Construction on this project will begin in 2026, creating a connection between Brentwood, Webster Groves, Maplewood and St. Louis, including the Shrewsbury Lansdowne Metrolink station, and creating nearly 30 miles of continuous trails greenways Carondelet, Jefferson Barracks, and Brentwood Parks and the Mississippi River.

 Transportation & Mobility Plan

 In tandem with these ongoing and planned projects, the City began developing its first comprehensive and citywide Transportation & Mobility Plan in decades.
-Work on this planning effort began in early 2024.
+The City’s Planning Commission, and the Board of Public Service, adopted the plan in late 2025.
+The planning process was a collaborative effort among many City departments and included extensive engagement with residents of St. Louis.

 Report a Problem